Running the "What If" Scenarios

 Proposal #3 An Increase in Federal Income Tax Rates

-The proposal is to reverse the lower rates placed into law by the Tax Cuts and Jobs Act and raise taxes on individuals earning greater than $400,000 of income.
-The 39.6 percent top marginal tax rate will be brought back (up from 37 percent)
+The proposal is to reverse the lower rates placed into law by the Tax Cuts and Jobs Act and raise taxes on individuals earning more than $400,000 in income.
+The 39.6% top marginal tax rate will be brought back (up from 37%).

 Proposal #4 Increased tax rates on Capital Gains and Dividends